luciano01/luciano01/README.md

 ### Hi there :wave:

-- :telescope: I am currently working on some ideas for my city
+- :telescope: I'm currently working on some ideas for my city
 - :seedling: I'm currently learning Flutter with MobX and S.O.L.I.D
 - :dart: I'm available to work
 - 🇧🇷 Born in Itabuna-BA, Brazil